ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 ## What are version fallbacks?

-As browsers usually want to ship new TLS versions as soon as possible, enabled by default to keep users safe, there was a need to handle connections failing due to version intolerance.
-The easy solution was to decrease the advertised version number by one with every failed attempt:
+As browsers usually want to ship new TLS versions as soon as possible, enabled by default to keep their users safe, more than a decade ago browsers vendors saw a need to prevent connection failures due to version intolerance.
+The easy solution was to decrease the advertised version number by one with every failed
+attempt:

 > **Client:** Hi!
 The highest TLS version I support is 1.2.
 > **Server:** ALERT!
 Handshake failure.
 (Or FIN.
 Or hang.)